Awang anak Raweng

-Sergeant Dato' Awang anak Raweng P.S.B.S., GC,(Rt) (20 April 1929 – 18 September 2020) also known as "Tua Kampung" (headman) an Iban Scout from Sarawak in Borneo, was awarded the George Cross for gallantry as recorded in the London Gazette on 20 November 1951.
+Sergeant Dato' Awang anak Raweng, PSBS, GC (20 April 1925 – 18 September 2020) also known as "Tua Kampung" (headman) an Iban Scout from Sarawak in Borneo, was awarded the George Cross for gallantry as recorded in the London Gazette on 20 November 1951.

 He was attached to 10 Platoon, 'D' Company, 1st Battalion Worcestershire Regiment in Malaya when their jungle patrol was attacked by 50 communist terrorists in Kluang, Johor, Malaya.
 Two members of the platoon, the leading scout and the section commander, were killed while Awang was wounded in the thigh.
-Despite his injury he pulled Private G. Hughes to cover.
+Despite his injury, he pulled Private G. Hughes to cover.
 Awang returned fire, repulsing every attempt by the bandits to advance, despite suffering a severe wound to his right arm.
 As the bandits surrounded the injured pair, Awang clasped a grenade in his left hand and dared the bandits to attack him.
 He held off the communists for forty minutes, forcing them to withdraw and saved Private Hughes's life.

 His citation concluded "So resolute was his demeanour that the bandits, who had maintained their attacks for some forty minutes, and who were now threatened by the other sections, withdrew.
 The coolness, fortitude and offensive spirit displayed by Awang anak Rawang were of the highest order.
 Despite being twice severely wounded he showed the utmost courage and resolution to continue the fight and protect the injured soldier."

-He was also the recipient of the Queen Elizabeth II Coronation, Silver, Golden and Diamond Jubilee Medals and Pingat Jasa Malaysia.
+He was also the recipient of the Queen Elizabeth II Coronation, Silver, Golden and Diamond Jubilee Medals and the Pingat Jasa Malaysia.
 On 27 October 2015, he was honoured by National Defence University of Malaysia with the Honorary master's degree in Strategic Studies in conjunction with the University's 6th convocation ceremony.
 He was a longhouse chief (Tuai Rumah) at his birthplace, Nanga Skrang, and he also received monthly allowances from both the Malaysian and British Governments.

 On 13 October 2018, the Sarawak State Government officially bestowed him the Panglima Setia Bintang Sarawak award, which carried the title Dato', as a recognition of his heroism in conjunction with the Governor of Sarawak's 82nd Birthday Celebration.

-He died at the age of 91 in September 2020, at his residence in Sri Aman.
+He died at the age of 95 in 18 September 2020, at his residence in Sri Aman.
 The news was confirmed by the Department of Malaysian Armed Forces Veteran Affairs.